 Secondly, insulin resistance, or metabolic syndrome, is linked to increased production of ROS, or reactive oxygen species, which then leads to damaged DNA and carcinogenic activity.

-Finally, insulin resistance is linked to inflammation, which itself is a factor in the development in almost every chronic disease.
+Finally, insulin resistance is linked to inflammation, which itself is a factor in the development of almost every chronic disease.

 Things You Can Do NOW to Balance Insulin Levels and Prevent Breast Cancer